 |Salmon should be in every cook’s arsenal.
 Its rich texture and succulent flavor allow it to pair well with a variety of sauces and seasonings, plus it cooks quickly and it’s very nutritious.

-It would be easy to write several paragraphs about salmon’s nutritional benefits, and it could take several: There are five common types of salmon; not only does the nutrient composition of each type different from the others, but the nutritional makeup of each type can fluctuate depending on the season and the age of the fish at harvest, as well as its habitat.
+It would be easy to write several paragraphs about salmon’s nutritional benefits, and it could take several: There are five common types of salmon that are available fresh or frozen; not only does the nutrient composition of each type different from the others, but the nutritional makeup of each type can fluctuate depending on the season and the age of the fish at harvest, as well as its habitat.

 In general, salmon boasts impressive amounts of B vitamins, protein, potassium and selenium, but the key reason it deserves a place of honor on your grocery list is its high omega-3 content.
 Omega-3s are a special type of polyunsaturated fat that have been linked to heart health.
 Omega-3s reduce blood clotting, lessening the chance of fatal heart attacks; they can reduce triglyceride levels; and they can protect the heart from potentially fatal rhythm abnormalities.